yousafkhamza/aws-project/README.md

 ----
 ## Conclusion

-Here it's a AWS based project and its using almost of the AWS services.
+Here it's a AWS based project and its using almost of the AWS common services.

 #### ⚙️ Connect with Me